- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

 Open access article processing charge (APC) information

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

-The APC for this journal is currently 1848 USD.
+The APC for this journal is currently 1600 USD.

-The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
+The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Please direct any queries to firstname.lastname@example.org.

 Bioinformatics and Biology Insights is an open access, peer-reviewed journal that considers articles on bioinformatics methods and their applications which must pertain to biological insights.
 All papers should be easily amenable to biologists and as such help bridge the gap between theories and applications.

 It both complements SAGE Publishing's subject-specific journals in the area and also seeks to place bioinformatics in the broader context of biology.
 The journal welcomes all submissions in the field of bioinformatics and also submissions dealing with the relationship between bioinformatics and the broader field of biology.
 Submissions of original research, reviews, tutorials, rapid communications, expert commentaries, letters, application notes, and point–counter-point articles are welcomed for peer review.
 No word limits are imposed, but authors are reminded that excessive word-counts may attract adverse comment by peer reviewers and discourage readers.